Best Website Builder

 Both Squarespace and Shopify are closed systems with needed security systems in place.
 Therefore, your website will be secure with either platform.

-Try Shopify → Try Squarespace →Customer Support
+Try Shopify → Try Squarespace →

 Squarespace and Shopify have expert support executives.
 They also have comprehensive resources for people seeking answers to common problems.
 Moreover, they have dedicated forums where you can ask questions to fellow platform users.